 Office: Sparks 218

-Dr. Randy Rhine was a familiar face at Chadron State College when he became the institution’s interim president May 11, 2012.
+Dr. Randy Rhine was a familiar face at Chadron State College when he became the institution’s interim president in May of 2012.
+The Nebraska State College System Board of Trustees appointed him to be CSC’s 11th president Jan.
+15, 2013 and Chancellor Stan Carpenter invested him on April 26th, 2013 as president.

 Rhine’s career at CSC began in 2005 when he was hired to provide leadership in reversing the institution’s enrollment decline and design initiatives targeting CSC’s mission of access and affordable quality education.
-The enrollment has grown from 2,600 in 2005 to more than 2,980 this fall.
+The enrollment has grown from 2,600 in 2005 to more than 3,000 in the fall of 2012.

 Dr. Janie Park, the former CSC president who retired in May, was familiar with Rhine’s skills when she hired him.
 He was dean of the College of Professional Studies and Lifelong Learning at Montana State University at Billings, working under Park’s supervision, for nine years prior to coming to CSC.